Search within

 The PCA is an evaluation activity which is appropriate to the program, as in the case of essays, research projects, portfolios, oral reports, and other forms of performance-based assessments.
 For most technical programs, work study, externships or internships are part of the PCA.

 The PCA is developed and approved by the Program Committee, which determines the prerequisite courses needed for students to be eligible to complete it.
 It also establishes the conditions and criteria for redoing the PCA in cases where students fail.
 The description of the PCA needs to be accessible to students in the program, faculty who teach in the program, and the Registrar’s Office.
-The PCA is reviewed and approved annually by the Program Committee.

-The Program Comprehensive Assessment in Continuing Education
+5.2 The Program Comprehensive Assessment in Continuing Education

 Easily understood; able to be reached.